ymath-io/ymath.io/content/courses/floating-point/index.md.md

 So we can represent numbers between $0$ and $256$ to an accuracy of $\frac{1}{16277216}$.
 This system is called a *fixed-point* number system.

 But what if we wanted to represent even smaller and larger positive numbers?
 On the order of $10^{-10}$ and $10^{10}$?
 We'd need a different denominator or a larger integer type; it quickly becomes impractical and inefficient to compute.
 Increasing accuracy to allow for smaller positive numbers *near zero* means having that same accuracy *everywhere*.
 If uniform accuracy is desirable, fixed-point is your friend, but we don't always need that accuracy.

- But most mathematical operations are more sensitive to small changes in small numbers than small changes in large numbers.
+Most mathematical operations are more sensitive to small changes in small numbers than small changes in large numbers.
 Dividing $1$ by $0.001$ vs. by $0.002$ is a big difference, while dividing by $256$ vs. by $256.001$ is often negligible.

 The solution is floating-point numbers, whose selling point is their ability to have accuracy that varies throughout their range.
-The double-precision floating-point type takes up only $64$ bits, but can represent both the number $2^{-1074}\approx 4.94\cdot 10^{-324}$ and $2^{1022}\approx 4.49\cdot10^{307}$.
+The double-precision floating-point type takes up only $64$ bits but can represent both the number $2^{-1074}\approx 4.94\cdot 10^{-324}$ and $2^{1022}\approx 4.49\cdot10^{307}$.
 In this course, we delve into the world of floating-point arithmetic, including algorithms, mathematical formalizations, computer architecture, and real-world applications and limitations.

 [^1]: Unsigned integers store positive values only

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5MDM2NjQ2MiwxMDM3NzA1ODk4LC0zMD
+eyJoaXN0b3J5IjpbMTYzMTM3ODA2OSwxMDM3NzA1ODk4LC0zMD
 gxODcxNjUsNjg2Njk1MTk0XX0=
 -->